mlcommons/inference/recommendation/dlrm/pytorch/README.md

-# MLPerf Inference Benchmarks for Recommendation Task
+# MLCommons (MLPerf) Inference Benchmarks for Recommendation Task

-This is the reference implementation for MLPerf Inference benchmarks.
+This is the reference implementation for MLCommons Inference benchmarks.

 ### Supported Models